data-forge/data-forge-ts/docs/guide.md

 	var newDf = df.withSeries("Some-Existing-Column", someNewSeries);

-Again note that it is only the new data frame that includes the modified column.
+Again note that it is only the new dataframe that includes the modified column.

 ## Generating a column

-`withSeries` can be used to generate a new column from an existing data frame by passing in a function:
+`withSeries` can be used to generate a new column from an existing dataframe by passing in a function:

 	var newDf = df.withSeries("Some-New-Column",
 		df => df.getSeries("Some-Existing-Column")